 A: It is recommended that athletes limit the number of cohorts in which they belong, to maintain a lower number of people they are interacting with.
 This is a personal choice, although sport organizations can limit the number of cohorts athletes may belong to within their organization.

 Q: Do I need to physically distance within my cohort?

-A: The cohort model limits interactions so that contact is possible, however, physical distancing and modified sport rules are still highly recommended.1 It is up to individuals to determine the level of risk they are comfortable with.
+A: The cohort model limits interactions so that contact is possible.
+However, physical distancing and modified sport rules are still highly recommended.2

 Q: Do I need to wear a mask while returning to sport?
 If so, when?

-A: When not playing, it is recommended that masks be worn in common areas such as dressing rooms and hallways.1 Benches are considered part of the field of play, meaning it is not necessary for players on the same team to wear masks on the bench.
+A: When not playing, it is recommended that masks be worn in common areas such as dressing rooms and hallways.2 Benches are considered part of the field of play, meaning it is not necessary for players on the same team to wear masks on the bench.
 However, athletes can consider wearing masks on the bench if feasible.
-When coaches or other support staff cannot maintain a 2m distance from others, such as near the bench, masks must be worn.1
+When coaches or other support staff cannot maintain a 2 m distance from others, such as near the bench, masks must be worn.2

 Q: Is returning to sport risky for my health?

 A: Sport organizations within the province have developed sport-specific return to play plans that follow all guidelines set out by the Provincial Health Officer, in order to ensure the health and safety of British Columbians.
 However, it is the responsibility of each individual to understand their personal risk when choosing to participate.
 Safe physical activity is encouraged, as it is important for maintaining good overall health.
 Physical activity can help improve mental health, weight management, bone and muscle strength, as well as reduce the risk of cardiovascular disease.3

 Q: I have taken time off from sports.
 What is my risk of injury?